agentsix1/Custom-Recipes-Wiki/docs/faq.md

 **A:** Currently this plugin supports Minecraft 1.13+

 ## Q: Are you open to new ideas?
 **A:** Always!
-If you have an idea for this plugin, hop over to the [issues](https://github.com/agentsix1/Custom-Recipes/issues) on GitHub and drop it there.
-It'sq the catch all for issues, questions, or ideas!
+If you have an idea for Custom Recipes, hop over to the [issues](https://github.com/agentsix1/Custom-Recipes/issues) on GitHub and drop it there.
+It's the catch all for issues, questions, or ideas!

 ## Q: How do I add my own recipes?
 **A:** For information on adding recipes go to the [Configuration](../configuration) section of this Wiki.